OpenNLPLab/Tnn/README.md

 # TNN

-Official implementation of Transnormer in our ICLR 2023 paper - [Toeplitz Neural Network for Sequence Modeling](https://openreview.net/forum?id=IxmWsm4xrua).
+Official implementation of Toeplitz Neural Network in our ICLR 2023 paper - [Toeplitz Neural Network for Sequence Modeling](https://openreview.net/forum?id=IxmWsm4xrua).
 This repo does not contain specific codes, but only scripts and some instructions on how to reproduce the results of the paper.
 The overall directory is as follows:

 - [TNN](#tnn)